makrisramasamy/azure-devops/README.md

 # azure-devops
 This is a repo for azure repo
-it is edited in cloud shell for testing
+it is edited in cloud shell for testing by niranjana